R. J. Rushdoony: Biography

-Rousas John Rushdoony (Ռուսա Հովհաննես Ռշտունի) was born in New York City, the son of recently arrived Armenian immigrants, Vartanoush (née Gazarian) and Yegheazar Khachig Rushdoony.
-Before his parents fled the Armenian genocide of 1915, his ancestors had lived in a remote area near Mount Ararat.
+Rousas John Rushdoony (Ռուսա Հովհաննես Ռշտունի) was born in New York City, the son of recently arrived Ottoman Armenian immigrants Vartanoush (née Gazarian) and Yegheazar Khachig Rushdoony.
+Before his parents fled the Armenian genocide of 1915, his ancestors had lived in a remote area near Mount Ararat in what is now Turkey.
 It is said that since the year 320 AD, every generation of the Rushdoony family has produced a Christian priest or minister.
 Rushdoony himself claimed that his ancestors "would perpetually give a member of their family to be a priest to perform a kind of Aaronic priesthood as in the Old Testament, an hereditary priesthood.
 Whoever in the family felt called would become the priest.
 And our family did so.
 So from the early 300's until now there has always been someone in the ministry in the family."

 Within weeks of arriving in America, his parents moved to the small farming community of Kingsburg, California, in Fresno County, where a number of other Armenian families had relocated.
-There his father Yegheazar founded a church, Armenian Martyrs Presbyterian.
-Rousas learned to read English by poring over the family's King James Bible: "By the time I reached my teens I had read the Bible through from cover to cover, over and over and over again".
+They then converted from the Armenian Apostolic Church to Presbyterianism.
+In Kingsburg, his father Yegheazar founded a church, Armenian Martyrs Presbyterian.
+Rousas learned to read English by poring over the family's King James Bible: "By the time I reached my teens I had read the Bible through from cover to cover, over and over and over again.”

-The family moved in 1925 for a short time to Detroit, where his father pastored another Armenian church.
-They returned to Kingsburg in 1931 and Rousas completed school in California.
-His father was pastor of Bethel Armenian Presbyterian Church in San Francisco in 1942.
-Rousas had a younger sister, Rose (named for their mother), and brother, Haig.
+The family moved in 1925 for a short time to Detroit, Michigan, where his father pastored another Armenian church.
+They returned to Kingsburg in 1931, and Rousas completed school in California.
+His father was the pastor of Bethel Armenian Presbyterian Church in San Francisco in 1942.
+Rousas had a younger sister, Rose (named after their mother), and a brother, Haig.
 His father died in Fresno in 1961.

 Education

-Rushdoony attended public schools where he learned English, though Armenian was the language spoken at home.
-He continued his education at the University of California, Berkeley, where he earned a B.A. in English in 1938, a teaching credential in 1939 and an M.A. in Education in 1940.
-Rushdoony and Arda Gent married in San Francisco the week before Christmas, 1943.
+Rushdoony attended public schools, where he learned English, but Armenian was the language spoken at home.
+He continued his education at the University of California, Berkeley, where he earned a B.A. in English in 1938, a teaching credential in 1939, and an M.A. in Education in 1940.
+Rushdoony and Arda Gent married in San Francisco the week before Christmas 1943.

-Rushdoony attended the Pacific School of Religion, a Congregational and Methodist seminary in Berkeley, California, from which he graduated in 1944.
-Through letters over the years he kept up his friendship with his Pacific School of Religion mentor, theology professor George Huntston Williams, who saw in him the "heir of a great national Christian heritage" who would "enunciate anew the Gospel which seems to have been forgotten for a season."
-In 1944 he was ordained by the Presbyterian Church in the United States of America.
+Rushdoony attended the Pacific School of Religion, a Congregationalist and Methodist seminary in Berkeley, California, from which he graduated in 1944.
+Through letters over the years, he kept up his friendship with his Pacific School of Religion mentor, theology professor George Huntston Williams, who saw in him the "heir of a great national Christian heritage" who would "enunciate anew the Gospel which seems to have been forgotten for a season."
+In 1944, he was ordained by the Presbyterian Church in the United States of America.

 He was later awarded an honorary Ph.D. from Valley Christian University for his book, The Philosophy of the Christian Curriculum.
 Gary North stated that Rushdoony read at least one book a day, six days a week, for fifty years of his life, underlining sentences and making an index of its main ideas in the rear.